Segrelove/foodles-exercice/README.md

-# Virgin Ruby Repository

-This repository is a virgin template to create a Ruby program !
+# Response to the exercice for Foodles !

 ### Set up instructions

-1. Fork this repo
-2. Clone your version of the repo to your local machine
+1. Clone your version of the repo to your local machine
-3. On your local machine, `cd` into the root folder of this repo in your terminal
+2. On your local machine, `cd` into the root folder of this repo in your terminal
+3. Then run `<bundle install>`!
-4. `bundle install`!
+4. and `<rspec>`